Preparing for Online Learning

 How an Online Course Works

 Online courses allow you to complete your coursework anywhere and at any time of the day.
 They are not, however, self-paced.
 Courses have start and end dates, and your instructor will set the pace for your learning by requiring specific deadlines for all coursework.
 Our online courses are delivered through a program called Moodle.
 You can access course content, participate in online discussions, submit assignments, etc., online through Moodle.
-We recommend that you read the Moodle Student Guide to familiarize yourself with this program.
+We recommend that you review the Moodle Student Guide to familiarize yourself with this program.

 Hardware and Software Requirements

 To take an online course, you will need regular access to a computer for extended amounts of time.
 You will also need a reliable high-speed Internet connection so you can participate in discussion forums, access course content, submit assignments, and check your student email account regularly.
-For more details, see Technology Requirements.

 Do You Have What It Takes to Be a Successful Online Learner?